alikrodrigues/WebService-agroinvest/README.md

 3 - Angular Web parte administrativa

-# WebService-agroinvest
+# WebService-agroinvest English
-Web Service for the system AGROINVEST, it's a work class at University.
+Web Service for the system AGROINVEST, it's a work class of the University.

 The tecnology of project AGROINVEST is the MicroServices.
 It are 3 systems for the project :